The Evidence of Providence -Part 1

-At the centre of the human psyche is a belief structure that defines who we are in terms of our existence.
-This belief structure reveals itself as a realisation/acceptance of God’s pre and self-existence as Creator and sustainer of all creation, visible and invisible.
+There’s a belief structure at the core of who we are, a framework that defines our existence.
+For me, that structure has always been rooted in the belief in God’s providence, a guiding hand I’ve seen at work throughout my life, as Creator and sustainer of all creation, visible and invisible.
 The story I am about to relate is a remarkable one, showing the Evidence of Providence.
-It is just one of the many that I have lived a wonderful life, that I truly didn’t deserve, yet one that I was given.
+My story is just one example of the many blessings I have experienced—a wonderful life I truly did not deserve, yet one I was graciously given and remain profoundly grateful for.

 This is the first Continuous Vacuum Pan, built in South Africa for the Grande Boa Sugar Mill on Reunion Island.